Hodge Theory for Combinatorial Geometries: Finite sets and their subsets

 Proposition~\ref{NormalFan} below shows that, in general, the Bergman complex $\Delta_\mathscr{P}$ is a simplicial sphere and $\Sigma_\mathscr{P}$ is a complete unimodular fan.

 \begin{proposition} For any order filter $\mathscr{P} \subseteq \mathscr{P}(E)$, the collection $\Sigma_\mathscr{P}$ is the normal fan of a polytope. \end{proposition}

 \begin{proof} We show that $\Sigma_\mathscr{P}$ can be obtained from $\Sigma_\varnothing$ by performing a sequence of stellar subdivisions.
-In other words, a polytope corresponding to $\Sigma_\mathscr{P}$ can be obtained by repeatedly truncating faces of the standard simplex $\Delta_n$.
+This implies that a polytope with normal fan $\Sigma_\mathscr{P}$ can be obtained by repeatedly truncating faces of the standard simplex $\Delta_n$.
+For a detailed discussion of stellar subdivisions of normal fans and truncations of polytopes, we refer to Chapters III and V of \cite{Ewald}.
+In the language of toric geometry, this shows that the toric variety of $\Sigma_\mathscr{P}$ can be obtained from the $n$-dimensional projective space by blowing-up torus orbit closures.

-For this we choose a sequence of order filters obtained by adding a single subset in $\mathscr{P}$ at a time:
+Choose a sequence of order filters obtained by adding a single subset in $\mathscr{P}$ at a time:

 The corresponding sequence of $\Sigma$ interpolates between the collections $\Sigma_\varnothing$ and $\Sigma_\mathscr{P}$:

 The modification in the middle replaces the cones of the form $\sigma_{Z<\mathscr{F}}$ with the sums of the form